-- A. For single-family residential uses, the side and rear yard setback areas will be considered perimeter buffers. - B. For non-residential uses abutting property within a district that allows residential uses, unless the line is also the lot line of a Planned Residential Development, in which event the provisions of Section 63 will apply. - C. For uses within business districtsIn districts where a building or structure setback is less than ten (10) feet, a building or structure will be allowed within the perimeter buffer. - D. For uses within industrial districts
+- A. For single-family residential uses, the side and rear yard setback areas will be considered perimeter buffers. - B. For non-residential uses abutting property 20 feet within a district that allows residential uses, unless the line is also the lot line of a Planned Residential Development, in which event the provisions of Section 63 will apply. - C. For uses within business districts 10 feet In districts where a building or structure setback is less than ten (10) feet, a building or structure will be allowed within the perimeter buffer. - D. For uses within industrial districts 20 feet